aronwalsh/aronwalsh.github.io/_posts/2023-01-15-applesilicon.md

 To enable HDF5 support, uncomment that block of text and edit `HDF5_ROOT  ?= /opt/homebrew/`.
 I have copied my working `makefile.include` over [here](https://gist.github.com/aronwalsh/78962582fd17d5b50365a62679d1bc8d).

-Then `make all` and wait a few minutes.
+`make all` and wait a few minutes.
 Check the outcome by running `mpirun -np 4 vasp_std` in the bin.
-You are treated to a warm hello.
+You are treated to a warm hello characteristic of the vaspmaster.

 <!-- wp:image -->
 <figure class="wp-block-image"><img src="{{ site.baseurl }}/assets/2023/vasp.png" alt="ASE" /></figure>